Hybrid Cloud vs. Multi-Cloud: what your business really needs to grow

 1. How to know which one fits your business goals

-• You have significant investment in on-premises or private infrastructure.
+• You rely on on-premises systems or private data centers.

-• You’re still early in your cloud journey.
+• You are early in your cloud journey.

 Go multi-cloud if: